 You can drive and park at the Waterfalls.
 No hiking is needed.
 But you can climb the stairs to the top of the waterfalls.
-There is a picnic area at the waterfalls, and washrooms.

 I took this video in May 2013!!
 Flood Gates were open and the water was RAGING!